 The Corporation has not yet set measurable objectives for achieving gender diversity.
 Our Board does not support fixed percentages for any selection criteria, as the composition of the Board is based on the numerous factors established by the selection criteria and it is ultimately the skills, experience, character and behavioral qualities that are most important in determining the value which an individual could bring to the Board.
-There are currently no female executive officers of the Corporation and no female directors on our Board.
+There are currently no female executive officers of the Corporation and one (1) of nine (9) directors on our Board is female.